-Students who are suspended multiple times will be required to write and share a genuine and reasonable plan for improvement to the Executive Director.
+Prepsters who are suspended multiple times will be required to write and share a genuine and reasonable plan for improvement to the Dean of Culture and/or School Leader.

-In general, students who are suspended for multiple integrity infractions are subject to the following ladder of consequences.
+In general, prepsters who are suspended for multiple integrity infractions are subject to the following ladder of consequences.

-1st offense: 2 days ICS,
+1st offense: 2 days ISS,